Vikaspogu/blog/content/posts/kubernetes-home-cluster-traefik.md

 ### Setting up a Pi Kubernetes Cluster

-I followed an excellent guide written by Alex Ellis [here](https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/) to initialize a cluster on the master and then join a single node
+I followed an excellent guide written by Alex Ellis [here](https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/) to initialize a cluster on the master and then join a single node.

 ```bash
 $ k3s kubectl get nodes